Esri/arcgis-maps-sdk-java-toolkit/arcgis-java-toolkit-examples/README.md

 5. Store your API key in the gradle.properties file located in the /.gradle folder within your home directory.
 The API key will be set as a Java system property when the sample is run. `apiKey = yourApiKey`
 6. Open the Gradle view with View > Tool Windows > Gradle.
 7. In the Gradle view, double-click the run task under Tasks > application to run the main Example App.
-Note: if you encounter the error `Could not get unknown property 'apiKey' for task ':run' of type org.gradle.api.tasks.JavaExec`. you may have to set the Gradle user home in the IntelliJ Gradle settings to the /.gradle folder in your home directory, or may not have added your API key to your gradle.properties file.
+Note: if you encounter the error `Could not get unknown property 'apiKey' for task ':run' of type org.gradle.api.tasks.JavaExec` you may have to set the Gradle user home in the IntelliJ Gradle settings to the /.gradle folder in your home directory, or may not have added your API key to your gradle.properties file.
 8. An alternative to steps 6 and 7, is to run an individual demo by right-clicking on a "Launcher" class, e.g. `com.esri.arcgisruntime.toolkit.examples.CompassExampleLauncher`, and selecting "Run CompassExampleLauncher.main()".

 ### API Key requirements